 Again, there’s still time to do so if you’re undecided on a few.
 However, you should apply to the ones you’re sure about!
 Don’t wait till the very end, as you never know what can happen – laptop dies, VIRMP servers overload, etc. Why add more stress to the whole thing?

 We’ve dedicated a full chapter of our book, How to Navigate the Veterinary Matching Program, on how to read program descriptions and how to assess if they’d be a good fit for you.
-Make sure to check it out!
+Check it out!
 Plus, you get access to our exclusive Facebook group where everything about the Match is discussed!

 Did you email house officers?